sejkkvh/learngit/readme.txt

 git a is a good system
-but also is a good application for write code
+but also is a good and very good  helpful application for write code